 Liverpool probably didn’t expect it to take so long to adequately replace the Spaniard, suffering the numerous mistakes of Simon Mignolet and Loris Karius before solving their problem position with a world-record move for Alisson Becker.

-Alisson has been worth every penny, with more clean sheets than goals conceded in the Reds’ title-winning campaign to date.
+Alisson has been worth every penny, with more clean sheets than goals conceded in the Reds’ title-winning campaign.

 Come 2010, we’re going to say that Jamie Carragher probably shouldn’t have been playing full-back.
 Carragher lined up at right-back against Blackpool with Glen Johnson switching to the left due to an injury to, erm, Paul Konchesky.